EffectOrientedProgramming/book/Chapters/02_Introduction.md

 We achieve this by *managing* the Effect.
 However, managing an Effect means we not only control *what* results are produced by `rand`, we also control *when* those results are produced.
 The control of *when* is called *deferred execution*.
-Deferred execution is a foundation that allows us to easily attach functionality to an existing program.
+Deferred execution is part of the solution for easily attaching functionality to an existing program.

-Consider the module that gets data from a server, processes it and then displays it.
+Consider the module that gets data from a server, processes it, then displays it.
 That code is executed all at once.
-If the server we’re trying to connect to is flaky and we’d like to add a retry, we don’t have direct access to the call to the server, which is hidden behind a wall of code.
+If the server we’re trying to connect to is flaky and we’d like to add a retry, we don’t have direct access to the server call, which is hidden behind a wall of code.

 Now let’s treat the call to the server as an Effect.
 We manage it by putting a box around the server Effect like we did with `ControlledRandom`.
 Because the execution of that Effect is now deferred, we have the option of attaching the retry (or another strategy such as a timeout) directly to that Effect, when it is executed.
-Deferred execution allows us to add a “cut point” where we can insert functionality on any Effect.
+Deferred execution adds a “cut point” where we can insert functionality on any Effect.
 Effects are the unpredictable points in a program, and thus comprise most of the places where we are likely to want to insert such functionality.

 This still sounds complicated.
 It’s hard to imagine how to write this kind of code.